jackoalan/llvm-mos/README.md

 - Aggregate types are returned by a pointer passed as an implicit first argument.
 The resulting function returns void.

-- All compiler-used ZP locations, all registers, and all flags are caller-saved.
+- ZP_PTR_1 and ZP_PTR_3 (and subregisters) are callee-saved.
+All other ZP locations, registers, and flags are caller-saved.

 - Variable arguments (those within the ellipses of the argument list) are passed through the stack.
 Named arguments before the variable arguments are